-Best of all, Fruit and Yogurt Parfait with Quinoa can be eaten by anyone on the following special diets – low FODMAP, gluten free, and dairy free.
+Best of all, Fruit and Yogurt Parfait with Quinoa can be eaten by anyone on the following special diets – like low FODMAP as well as gluten free and dairy free.

 You can also serve this fun yogurt parfait as an afterschool snack or wholesome dessert.

-A fruit and yogurt parfait that’s FODMAP friendly
+A fruit and yogurt parfait that’s IBS friendly

-For this breakfast parfait, I chose to use not very ripe bananas because I’m on a low FODMAP diet.
+For this breakfast parfait, I chose to use not very ripe bananas because I’m on a low FODMAP diet for my IBS.

-A breakfast parfait that’s also gluten free and dairy free!
+A yogurt parfait that’s gluten free and sugar free

-I added a little brown sugar to the quinoa since some people find that it’s a little bitter.
+Sweetening: I added a little brown sugar to the quinoa.
 Real maple syrup would work nicely, too, and is a low FODMAP sweetener.